Japan's Exceptional Service! Most Used Taxi App GO

 4. Day Trip Bathing Spots at Kinosaki Onsen

-6. Recommended Ryokan in Kinosaki Onsen
+6. Ryokan Inns in Kinosaki Onsen

-7. Fun Events at Kinosaki Onsen
+7. Events and Festivals at Kinosaki Onsen

 What Kind of Place Is Kinosaki Onsen?

-Kinosaki Onsen is a hot spring resort located in Kinosaki, an area within Toyooka city in Hyogo prefecture, which is part of the Kansai region.
 The hot springs here are said to have a history spanning 1,300 years.
-This hot spring town is located along the Ootani river, which runs through the heart of the town and is lined with numerous old wooden buildings.
+This hot spring town is located along the Ootani River, which runs through the heart of the town and is lined with numerous old wooden buildings.

 One of the many enjoyable aspects of visiting this hot spring area is the chance to wear traditional Japanese garbs as you stroll through the streets.
 In fact, you will see many people here doing just that!
-We happily recommend wearing yukata and geta when visiting Kinosaki Onsen.
-Being able to not only wear a yukata but also see this historical town as you do so it just one of the charming points of Kinosaki Onsen.
+We happily recommend wearing yukata and geta footwear when visiting Kinosaki Onsen.

 The Effects and Features of Kinosaki Onsen